codurance/site/src/_posts/2019-01-07-mars-rover-kata-refactoring-to-patterns.md

 In 4 Rules of Simple Design, Corey Haines makes the distinction between testing for state and testing for behavior, as well as how tests drive design and the code design feeds back into how we further write the tests.

-#Business Rules and First Tests
+#Business rules and the first tests

 One way to look at business rules is to split them in two categories: indicative, and optative.
 This is an idea from [Richard Wild](https://codurance.com/publications/author/richard-wild/), a fellow Codurance craftsman.